Meta will lay off 10% of its staff

 Meta has said it will appeal both lawsuits.

-The company faces similar lawsuits, including one brought by several school districts against Meta and several other social media companies, which will be heard in Oakland, California this year.
+The company faces similar lawsuits, including one brought by several school districts against Meta and several other social media companies, which will be heard in Oakland, Calif., this year.

 Copyright 2026 NPR